CyVerse-learning-materials/learning-materials-home/docs/vice/quick-rstudio.md

 Any input data which you added when the app started using the conventional launch feature will *not* be copied.

 !!!
-Warning
+Warning "Automatic Termination and Extension"

     VICE apps run for a pre-determined amount of time, typically between 4 and 48 hours.
     If you have opted for email notifications from the DE, then you'll get a notification 1 day before and another 1 hour before the app will terminate.

     To extend the pre-set run time, go to your analysis and click the hour glass icon which automatically extends the app run time.